All Episodes

 Jim Eagle.

-We can't basically eliminate it.
+We can't basically eliminate it, make it harder.

-Um, because that's racism, too.
+Because that's racism, too.

 And making similar comparisons.

-Um now, there's new data out on this because what's happening is Georgia has now passed and has been signed into, yes, even Kemp got something right.
+Now, there's new data out on this because what's happening is Georgia has now passed and has been signed into, yes, even Kemp got something right.

-In other words, if you vote in person or you vote by mail, by the way, the the laws in Joe's home state of Delaware are far more draconian, just as a side note.
+In other words, if you vote in person or you vote by mail, by the way, the laws in Joe's home state of Delaware are far more draconian, just as a side note.

 And it limits where drop boxes can be placed and when they can be accessed.

-We now know that pandemic or no pandemic, you have to allow the law.
+And so just like we know these rules have to be fixed, we now know that pandemic or no pandemic, you have to allow the law.

 We now see similar changes coming to Arizona.

-We now see that Pennsylvania is trying, although Governor Wolfe will try to stop it, but the state constitution of Pennsylvania is crystal clear as it relates to the rare occasions that you're allowed to vote by mail.
+But the state constitution of Pennsylvania is crystal clear as it relates to the rare occasions that you're allowed to vote by mail.

 Now, the state legislature can pass whatever it wants, but it doesn't have the ability to override the state constitution.